sjeknic/UPeak/README.md

 ## Predictions

-Predicting traces can be done just by giving the weights file (.hdf5, .h5) and traces (numpy array) to the predict function.
+Predicting traces can be done just by giving the weights file (.tf, .hdf5, .h5) and traces (numpy array) to the predict function.
 The output will be a single numpy array file that is *n x m x c*, where *n* is the number of traces, *m* is the length of each trace, and *c* is the number of output features (default is 3).

 ```
 python upeak/predict.py -t /path/to/traces -w /path/to/weights -o /path/to/output_directory